jvirtala/azure-vision-demo/README.md

-# Photo Analysis App
+# Azure AI Demos

-This project consists of a server and a client application for photo analysis.
+This project consists of a server and a client application for Azure AI demos.

 ## Development Setup

 ### Server

 1. Navigate to the server directory:

    ```
    cd server
    ```

 2. Install dependencies:

    ```
    npm install
    ```